Fundamentals Of A Wedding Vendor Contract For Budget Savvy Brides & Grooms

 Let’s say that you have found the perfect wedding planner to help you plan the wedding of your dreams.
 You are ready to seal the deal when your wedding planner gives you a 7-page contract to review and sign before he or she starts planning your wedding.

 Don’t be dismayed!
 The fact that your wedding planner has a contract at all should set your mind at ease a bit.
 It means that your planner is sensible about his or her business and is experienced enough to know that a well-drafted contract is important.
 And, frankly, having a contract with all of your vendors is the Golden Rule.
-It’s awfully risky to not have a contract which will set out all of the expectations for you and your vendor.
+It’s awfully risky to not have a contract that will set out all of the expectations for you and your vendor.
 Discussed below are a few provisions that you may find in your contracts.

 As you read this article, please remember that there is no substitute for having an attorney review your contract, explain it sufficiently to you, and protect your interests.
 The following contains general information from general rules of law and may not be specific to your state.
 Also, your contract will be full of important information.
 This article discusses only some of the provisions you can expect to see in a wedding vendor contract.